Uniformizing complex ODEs and applications: Theorem C and Halphen vector fields

 \subsection{Guillot's lattices of quadratic vector fields : examples and results}

 This paragraph concerns an application of our techniques to the work of A. Guillot in \cite{guillotFourier}, \cite{guillotIHES} (cf. also \cite{guillotThesis} for an introduction to both papers).
 Let us place ourselves in the context of \cite{guillotFourier}.
-We are therefore dealing with semi-complete (homogeneous) quadratic vector fields $X^2$ with isolated singularities defined on $\C^{n}$.
-The foliation $\tilf$ associated to $X^2$ on $M$ leaves $\Delta_{\infty}$ (resp. $\Delta_0$) invariant.
+Hence $X^2$ stands for a semi-complete homogeneous quadratic vector field with isolated singularities on $\C^n$.
+We assume the foliation $\tilf$ associated to $X^2$ on $M$ to leave $\Delta_{\infty}$ (resp. $\Delta_0$) invariant.
 The pole divisor (resp. zero divisor) of the lift to $M$ of $X^2$ consists of $\Delta_{\infty}$ (resp. $\Delta_0$) with multiplicity exactly~$1$.
-Finally $\tilf$ has exactly $2^n -1$ singularities on $\Delta_{\infty}$ (resp. $\Delta_0$) and all of them possess $n$ eigenvalues different from {\it zero}.
+Finally we suppose that $\tilf$ has exactly $2^n -1$ singularities on $\Delta_{\infty}$ (resp. $\Delta_0$) and all of them possess $n$ eigenvalues different from {\it zero}.

 Let us denote by $p_1, \ldots , p_{2^n -1}$ (resp. $q_1, \ldots , q_{2^n -1}$) the singularities of $\tilf$ in $\Delta_0$ (resp. their dual singularities in $\Delta_{\infty}$).
 Following \cite{guillotFourier}, \cite{guillotThesis} convention, the eigenvalues of $\tilf$ at $p_i$ are $1, u_1^i , \ldots , u_{n-1}^i$ where~$1$ is the eigenvalue corresponding to the radial direction.
 According to Guillot, for a semi-complete vector field $X^2$ as above, $u_1^i, \ldots , u_n^i$ are all integers.
 Besides setting $\xi_i = u_1^i \times \cdots \times u_{n-1}^i$, $X^2$ yields a solution for the equation